phil-blain/CICE-Consortium-About-Us-wiki/Git-Workflow-Guidance.md

       git checkout master
       git remote add upstream https://github.com/CICE-Consortium/CICE
-      git pull upstream master      # pulls upstream repo master to local repo and sandbox git push origin master        # pushes your local repo master to your fork
+      git pull upstream master      # pulls upstream repo master to local repo and sandbox git submodule update          # updates your Icepack submodule sandbox to the version you just pulled git push origin master        # pushes your local repo master to your fork

 A similar process can be used to update a branch.
 However, on a branch, we recommend using rebase rather than pull.
 Pull merges upstream and local changes based on time of commit.
 Rebase updates the local repository by first rebasing the repository from the upstream source and then replaying your local commits on top of the rebase.
 That means your local changes are always built on top of the base.
 This would look like